shivashant25/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

 ## Review
 In this lab, you have completed the following:
+- Simulated Attacks
+- Investigate the Attacks
 - Persistence Attack with Registry Key Add
 - Command and Control Attack with DNS
 - Privilege Elevation Attack with User Add
 - Investigate the Incident in M365 Defender Portal